Goldman outlines $5 billion capital benefit from exiting investments - News Break

 These bets can be risky and do not always work out, which is why the Fed tries to limit major U.S. banks from engaging in equity investments from their balance sheets.

-For instance, Goldman booked heavy losses in 2019 from an investment in troubled office-sharing firm WeWork and sold its stake in Uber Technologies (UBER.N) after a big markdown in valuation.
+For instance, Goldman booked heavy losses in 2019 from an investment in troubled office-sharing firm WeWork and sold its stake in Uber Technologies after a big markdown in valuation.
+(Reporting by Anirban Sen in Bengaluru; additional reporting by Sohini Podder Editing by Lauren Tara LaCapra and Nick Zieminski)

 Comments / 0